Electric Scooter Buying Guide [11 Critical Tips To Avoid Overpaying And Making A Wrong Choice]

 Your electric scooter can climb hills well enough for your area

-However, the actual number of hills and valleys is not as important as their steepness.
-You need to consider both.
+The actual number of hills and valleys is not as important as their steepness and you need to consider both.

 Your electric scooter is portable enough for your needs